 ABOUT THE AUTHOR

-Terra Trevor is a writer who draws from her Native roots and the natural world.
-She is the author of a diverse body of work.
+Terra Trevor is the author of a diverse body of work.
 Her stories illuminate our humanity, remind us to be open, to connect, to hope, to question, or bring change.
-She writes from a mixed race perspective and is a contributor to 10 books and the author of Pushing up the Sky: A Mother's Story, a memoir widely anthologized.
+She is the author of Pushing up the Sky: A Mother's Story, a memoir widely anthologized.
 Her work and portrait is featured in Tending the Fire: Native Voices and Portraits (University of New Mexico Press).
-Her work also has appeared in News From Native California (Heyday Books), and Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), and in numerous other books, anthologies and literary journals online. www.terratrevorauthor.com
+Her work also has appeared in Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), and in numerous other books, anthologies and literary journals online. www.terratrevorauthor.com